 We have hummingbird feeders in our front and back yards (see my recipe for hummingbird food).
 However, the best thing for hummingbirds and butterflies is natural plant nectar.

 It’s easy to create a butterfly and hummingbird garden.
-Plant flowers that they like, provide protection from wind, and have a way for them to get water.
+You just plant flowers that hummingbirds and butterflies like, provide a little protection from the wind, and have a way for them to get water.

 Important!
 Don’t use pesticides on these flowers.
 Sprays and powders that are designed to kill bugs and plants can harm hummingbirds, butterflies, and other neighborhood critters.

 Here’s a list of the best plants to include in your garden to attract butterflies and hummingbirds.
 I’ve also included my favorite varieties of each one.
 (Photos courtesy of Renees Garden).

 Best Plants for Your Butterfly & Hummingbird Garden

 These pretty blossoms atop lily pad-shaped leaves make a lovely garden tapestry of apricot, cream, soft yellow, and rose.
 Aloha Mix grows readily in pots or window boxes, or plant in garden beds to softly drape and cover bare spots or fill in borders.